-You now have a search index that's ready to query.
-Search explorer is a query tool built into the portal.
-It provides a search box so that you can verify whether search results are what you expect.
+Moving forward, you should now have a search index that's ready to query using the built-in Search explorer query page.
+It provides a search box so that you can test arbitrary query strings.

 In the Azure Search Overview video, the following steps are demonstrated at 6m08s into the video.

 Click Search explorer on the command bar.

 Click Change index on the command bar to switch to realestate-us-sample.
 Click Set API version on the command bar to see which REST APIs are available.
 For the queries below, use the generally available version (2017-11-11).

 In the search bar, enter the query strings below and click Search.

 The search parameter is used to input a keyword search for full text search, in this case, returning listings in King County, Washington state, containing Seattle in any searchable field in the document.

 Search explorer returns results in JSON, which is verbose and hard to read if documents have a dense structure.
 This is intentional; visibility of the entire document is an important use case, especially during testing.
-For a better user experience, you will need to write code that handles search results to extract important elements.
+For a better user experience, you will need to write code that handles search results to bring out important elements.

 Documents are composed of all fields marked as "retrievable" in the index.
 To view index attributes in the portal, click realestate-us-sample in the Indexes tile.

 The & symbol is used to append search parameters, which can be specified in any order.

 The $count=true parameter returns a count for the sum of all documents returned.
 This value appears near the top of the search results.
 You can verify filter queries by monitoring changes reported by $count=true.
 Smaller counts indicate your filter is working.

 The $top=100 returns the highest ranked 100 documents out of the total.
 By default, Azure Search returns the first 50 best matches.
 You can increase or decrease the amount via $top.